WebThingsIO/registration_server/api.md

 # /setemail

-Adds a pending verification email to a domain.
+Sets the email associated with a domain.

 *Parameters:*
 * `token`: the secret token assigned to this domain.
-* `email`: the email to verify.
+* `email`: the email address to assign.

 *Returns:*